Body of Written Work

 "Les vies secrètes des super-pouvoirs : la littérature de la vision à distance, et l'imaginal," in Antoine Faivre and Silvia Mancini, eds., Techniques du corps et de l'esprit dans les deux Ameriquás: Continuités et discontinuités culturelles (Paris: Éditions Imago, 2012)

-"On the Mothman, God, and Other Monsters: The Demonology of John A. Keel," in April DeConick and Grant Adamson, eds., Hidden Histories, Hidden God (London: Equinox, 2012)
+"On the Mothman, God, and Other Monsters: The Demonology of John A. Keel," in April DeConick and Grant Adamson, eds., Histories of the Hidden God: Concealment and Revelation in Western Gnostic, Esoteric, and Mystical Traditions (London: Equinox, 2013)